timothy-s-dev/Roll20-Scripts/README.md

 > **remove-light** - Accepts no arguments, removes all lights for selected tokens.

 I have not yet had a chance to implement the flickering lights from shdwjk's Torch script, but may try to do so in the future.

+## Roll Initiative

+A fairly straightforward script that performs d20 initiative rolls for either all valid tokens on the current page, or all valid selected tokens.
+Tokens are considered "valid" for turn order if they represent a character sheet that has an initiative bonus.
+The script supports optionally grouping all tokens that represent the same character sheet under a single roll.

+> **roll-initiative [group?]** - Accepts one argument, the word group; if present it groups tokens that represent the same character sheet, if the argument is left off it does not.
+Automatically rolls initiative for all selected tokens.
+If no tokens are selected it instead rolls initiative for all tokens on the current page.

+> **roll-initiative-all [group?]** - Uses the same argument logic as the `roll-initiative` command, but always rolls for all tokens on the current page, even if some are selected.